<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 What to Do (And Not To Do!)
 Once You Get Pre-Approved for a Mortgage [VIDEO]

-Our Community Loan Officer, Jen LaCroix, explains exactly what you should do and what you shouldn’t do after you’ve been pre-approved for a home mortgage.
+Our Open Market Lending Manager, Jen LaCroix, explains exactly what you should and shouldn’t do after you’ve been pre-approved for a home mortgage.
 “There are some things that you’d do on an everyday basis, but we’re going to ask that once you’ve got that pre-approval in hand, you hold off on,” says Jen.

 Learn all about what to do—and what not to do—once you’re pre-approved for a home mortgage in our new YouTube video: